My name is Shrina Patel, and I am a dance choreographer and yoga teacher based in Edmonton, Canada.

 It is the type of community I want to create for my friends’ children, my children, and future generations to live in.

-Growing up I watched my Mom onstage dancing to our folk songs-they would always make me play Krishna.
+Growing up I watched my Mom onstage dancing to our folk songs, where they would always make me play Krishna.
+Hilarious.

 My journey has had many dips and turns, but what has stayed constant has been my three passions- performing, advocating for human rights, and empowering individuals.

 I founded Shaktiflow in 2014, with the vision to turn my passions into my life’s work.
-Shakti means divine feminine strength or power, not in the physical sense, but the ability to tap in to build and harness the quality of feminine- a fearless self-exploration into the abundance within you.
+Shakti is a sanskrit word meaning divine feminine strength or power, but not in the physical sense.
+It is the ability to build and harness the quality of the energy of Shakti, which is to go forth in a fearless self-exploration into the abundance within you.

-In October of 2017, I became certified in Akhanda Yoga at Anand Prakash Yoga ashram by Guru Yogrishi Vishvketu and was gifted the spiritual name, Krishna Abha, which means Light of divine love & consciousness.
+In October of 2017, I became certified in Akhanda Yoga at Anand Prakash Yoga ashram by Guru Yogrishi Vishvketu and was gifted the spiritual name, Krishna Abha, which means divine love, light & consciousness.

-In honour of my name and the journey I have lived thus far, I intend to continue spreading knowledge and love, teaching others to live more fully in the present with mindfulness for themselves and others.
+In honour of my name and the journey I have lived thus far, I intend to continue spreading knowledge of love and light.
+I feel it is my life's work to teach and guide others to live more fully in the present with lightness and mindfulness for themselves and others.

 In honour of the name Shaktiflow, I will further pursue working to challenge the society’s views for women's place and advocate for women who have suffered domestic violence and abuse.

-And to both my parents, for being an example for what is means to stand for the truth, to fight for it, and to support it.
+I’d like to thank both my parents, for being an example for what is means to stand for the truth, to fight for it, and to support it.

-Special thanks to my little brother, who has been my divine light throughout my journey.
+To my brother, who has been my divine light throughout my journey.